top of page

 Keep stitch marker in straight line

-Work a shift stitch and move your round marker behind the last worked stitch.
+Work a Shift Stitch and move your round marker behind the last worked stitch.
 Continue working.
 Repeat the steps above when you notice that the round marker has moved again.
-Usually you have to do shift stitches every 3-5 rounds (depending on the yarn, hook and your gauge).
+Usually, you have to do shift stitches every 3-5 rounds (depending on the yarn, hook, and gauge).
 To check if it is time to work a shift stitch, again fold your work in half and check if the marker still goes straight.

 Keep stitch marker in straight line